 Use Case

-This feature is particularly useful when you’re running OpnForm on a subdomain (e.g., forms.yourdomain.com
+This feature is particularly useful when you’re running OpnForm on a subdomain (e.g.,forms.yourdomain.com) and want to:

 - Hide the default OpnForm landing page and branding